w3c/trace-context/trace_context/HTTP_HEADER_FORMAT.md

 The following `version-format` definition used for version `00`.

 ```
-version-format   = trace-id "-" span-id "-" trace-options
+version-format   = trace-id "-" span-id "-" trace-flags

 trace-id         = 32HEXDIG  ; 16 bytes array identifier.
 All zeroes forbidden
 span-id          = 16HEXDIG  ; 8 bytes array identifier.
 All zeroes forbidden
-trace-options    = 2HEXDIG   ; 8 bit flags.
+trace-flags      = 2HEXDIG   ; 8 bit flags.
 Currently only one bit is used.
 See below for details
 ```

 ### Trace-id